Fellowship, Brown Medical School

 I have broad research interests in the fields of pediatric, child-clinical, and quantitative psychology.
 My program of research focuses on cultural, family, and behavioral factors that promote health and reduce morbidity in childhood chronic illness.
-More specifically, this research hopes to: 1) identify the influence of cultural and family factors on children’s weight, diet, and mealtime behavior , with a particular focus on obesity in early childhood.; 2) examine models of stress and adaptation to promote quality of life and regimen adherence among adolescents with type 1 diabetes and their families; and 3) integrate quantitative and behavioral methodologies to inform, develop, and refine clinical health interventions and assessments to reduce and eliminate health disparities.
+More specifically, this research hopes to: 1) examine models of stress and adaptation to promote quality of life and regimen adherence among adolescents with type 1 diabetes and their families; 2) develop culturally-tailored interventions for youth with type 1 diabetes and their families; 3) identify the influence of cultural and family factors on children’s weight, diet, and mealtime behavior, with a particular focus on obesity in early childhood.; and 4) integrate quantitative and behavioral methodologies to inform, develop, and refine clinical health interventions and assessments to reduce and eliminate health disparities.

 - Berlin, K. S., Rabideau, E. M., & Hains, A. A. (2012).
 Empirically derived patterns of perceived stress among youth with type 1 diabetes and relationships to metabolic control.
 Journal of Pediatric Psychology, 37.
 990-998.